What is hyperhidrosis?

 - Reduce or stop sweating for three to six months

-- Used off-license for localised hyperhidrosis in other sites
+- Used off-license for localised hyperhidrosis in other sites such as palms

 Surgical removal of axillary sweat glands